POAC Frequently Asked Questions

 DEFINING A POAC EPISODE OF CARE

-When should I initiate (and discharge from) POAC?
+When do I initiate POAC?

 POAC is a funding stream and co‐ordination service available to support community based healthcare for patients who would otherwise require acute admission to one of the Auckland Metro hospitals.
 An episode of care covers the acute phase of care (normally the period of time they would have been an inpatient, had they been referred to hospital).

-A POAC referral should be initiated at the time the patient would otherwise be referred acutely to hospital.
+A POAC referral should be initiated at the time the patient would otherwise be referred acutely to the hospital.

 When should an episode of care end?